skinwalker3654/stack-cli/.github/CONTRIBUTING.md

 # Contributing Guide

-Thanks for thinking to upgrade my project
+Thanks for thinking to help me upgrade this project

 ## How to start